 Whether you’re looking for a Christmas or birthday present for budding guitarists, a new addition or a cost-effective solution to lay down some tracks in the studio or on stage, we’re confident you’ll find the right one here.

-So, without further delay, here’s our top 11 best cheap electric guitars that don’t suck, under £300 (with one exception).
-Remember when it comes to “cheap” – think “budget friendly” instead!
+So, without further delay, here’s our top 11 best cheap electric guitars that don’t suck, under £400.
+Remember when it comes to “cheap” – think “budget-friendly” instead!

-The Squier Bullet Strat Hard Tail Brown Sun Burst is a fantastic option for beginner guitarists out there and those who need an affordable budget friendly option for recording or practising.
-This guitar makes our cheap electric guitars that don’t suck list thanks to its high-quality basswood body and comfortable “C” shape profile on the neck that is super comfortable to play.
 This high-quality guitar also includes a set of three standard single-coil strat pickups allowing you to mix up your sound via the 5-way pickup selector.
-Solid, chrome hardware and a hard tail bridge for added resonance finish off the guitar nicely whilst the budget friendly price tag makes it affordable for everyone.
+Solid, chrome hardware and a hardtail bridge for added resonance finish off the guitar nicely whilst the budget-friendly price tag makes it affordable for everyone.
 A Fender Stratocaster style guitar at a fraction of the cost.

 Also available in a variety of different colours here.